-Why defrost salmon in the microwave?
+Why defrost frozen salmon in the microwave?

 Defrosting frozen fish in cold water takes longer than using the microwave because of how conductive water is.
-Microwaves defrost by heating the food, not lowering its temperature so it defrosts much faster than other methods!
+Microwaves defrost by heating the food, not lowering its temperature, so it defrosts much faster than other methods!

 Is it safe to thaw salmon in the microwave?

-Salmon can be safely thawed in the microwave as long as the defrosting time and food safety standards are observed.
+Frozen Salmon can be safely thawed in the microwave as long as the defrosting time and food safety standards are observed.

 Worse is if you then let the meat sit at room temperature for an extended period after defrosting.
 Doing so can cause bacteria can form on the meat which is unsafe.

-The USDA states that meat or salmon in this case that is left out at room temperature for more than two hours should be thrown away.
+The USDA states that meat or salmon, in this case, that is left out at room temperature for more than two hours should be thrown away.

-So if you know you aren’t prepared to cook the salmon immediately after defrosting, you should put it in the refrigerator to thaw instead so that bacteria doesn’t form on your defrosted fish.
+So if you know you aren’t prepared to cook the frozen salmon immediately after defrosting, you should put it in the refrigerator to thaw instead so that bacteria doesn’t form on your defrosted fish.
 Or you cook it immediately using your preferred recipe or method.

 How to Defrost Salmon in Microwave?

-One of the most common mistakes people make when defrosting food is to think that it’s ok to nuke it at high power for extended periods and then it’s done.
+One of the most common mistakes people make when defrosting frozen salmon is to think that it’s ok to nuke it at high power for extended periods and then it’s done.
 The truth, though, is that microwaves start heating things from the outside in and not the other way around.
 So if you don’t flip your salmon halfway through cooking, it’ll be heated on top while the bottom might still be cold.